kavehamini/Amazon-Review-Analysis-JBL-Charge-4-Speaker-Sentiment-Analysis-NLP/README.md

 The data used in this project have been scraped from https://www.amazon.com/ and stored as a dataframe in pandas.
 The cleaned data has been then stored as a sqlite file.

+## Tools Used

+splinter and chromedriver.exe have been used for scraping.
+Python and its modules such as pandas, numpy, matplotlib, seaborn, etc have been used for analysis of the data.
+Also sklearn module of python has been used to create Naive Bayes Multinominal classifier and KNN machine learning models.